Marek's Disease and Avian Leukosis Virus (ALV) are devestating and endemic virus that causes some of the most common cancers in animals.

 How does it work?

-What this means in layman's terms is that it stops the viruses from replicating.
 If a virus cannot replicate, it can no longer cause disease in the infected host, or spread to other birds.
 In an uninfected bird, Baicalin prevents infection entirely.
 It reaches efficacy in 96 hours (4 days).
 After this point, as long as they are on the preventative dose, they are protected from both infection and disease.

 Baicalin is inexpensive and easy to add to feed as a prophylactic.
 When a bird has active Mareks disease, high doses can save the bird's life and give it a chance to rebuild it's immune system with the virus in a dormant state - resulting in a bird with viral resistence at a DNA level.
 Treating with Baicalin gives us a tool to build real disease resistence into our flocks and breeds.